Coventry Climax: Post WWI

-Post WW2
+Post WWII

 In the late 1940s, the company shifted away from automobile engines and into other markets, including marine diesels, and forklift trucks – plus continuing to make their very successful fire pumps.
 In 1946, the ET199 forklift was announced, which the company claimed was the first British-produced forklift truck.
 The ET199 was designed to carry a 4000 lb load with a 24 in load centre, and with a 9 ft lift height.

 In 1950, Harry Mundy joined Coventry Climax, and a new lightweight all-aluminium overhead camshaft engine was developed in response to the government's ambitious requisition outline asking for a portable fire pump that was capable of pumping double the amount of water specified in the previous outline, with half the weight.

 This was designated the FW for "Feather Weight".
 The engine was displayed at the Motor Show in London and attracted attention from the motor racing fraternity for its very high "horsepower per pound of weight".
 With strong persuasions at the show, including those by Cyril Kieft (who had Stirling Moss as an F3 driver) and a young Colin Chapman, Lee concluded that success in competition could lead to more customers for the company, and so the team designed the FWA, a Feather Weight engine for Automobiles.

 The first Coventry Climax racing engine appeared at the 1954 24 Hours of Le Mans in the front of one of two Kieft 1100 sports racers, but both cars (one with an MG engine) failed to finish the race due to problems unrelated to the engines.
 The FWA became popular in sportscar racing and was followed by the Mark II and then by the FWB, which had a capacity of nearly 1.5-litres.
 The new Formula Two regulations suited the 1.5-litre engine, and it quickly became the engine to have in F2 racing.
 By 1957, the first Climax engines began to appear in Formula One in the back of Cooper chassis.